turbot/steampipe-plugin-awscfn/docs/tables/awscfn_parameter.md

 ### Get custom input value for S3 bucket

-For instance, a template is defined as following:
+For instance, if a template is defined as:

 ```yaml
 Parameters: